Please follow & like us :)

 According to Barilla, adding oil to the pasta water will not stop it from sticking together.
 The oil will only make it difficult for your sauce to stick to the pasta.

-I love to get your feedback so if you tried this Trenette al Pesto or any other recipes on this website, please leave me a comment below.
-I hope you enjoy our recipes and look forward to hearing from you!
+I love to get your feedback, so if you try this Trenette al Pesto or any other recipe on this website, please leave me a comment below.
+I hope you enjoy our recipes, and I look forward to hearing from you!

 You can also follow me on FacebookInstagram and Pinterest for more recipes your family will love!